theycallmeloki/Friday/README.md

 # Friday

-F.R.I.D.A.Y stands for Fully Redundant Independent Displays Assistant Youth
+F.R.I.D.A.Y stands for Fully Redundant Independent Displays Assisting You